 Taho is a delicious and comforting Filipino snack or breakfast food made with three main ingredients:

-- Sago Pearls (or Tapioca Pearls): These small, translucent pearls add a delightful chewiness to the taho.
+- Sago Pearls (or Tapioca Pearls): Chewy pearls that add texture and balance the sweetness of the syrup.

 See recipe card for quantities.